-Is there a cost-effective way of shipping my goods to Thailand?
+Is there a cost-effective way of shipping my things to Thailand?
 I am moving over there pretty soon.

 If you are moving to Thailand and intend to stay here for a long period of time, you have to apply first for a one-year visa extension.
 Once you are granted this together with your work permit, you can have your items shipped duty free.
 Any other case would require you to pay duty for the items.